philipwoite/GetAndCleanProject/CodeBook.md

 *sheareddata* is a data frame where all columns that do not include the strings *"mean"* or *"std"* have been removed from the data frame *testandtrain*.
 This is accomplished by using the **grep** function.

-Using **cbind** combine *allsubjects* and *allactivity* with *testandtrain* to form a new data frame: *alldata*.
+Using **cbind** combine *allsubjects* and *allactivity* with *sheareddata* to form a new data frame: *alldata*.

-Next rename the variable names (column names)

-Next summarise the data frame
+Next summarise the data frame:

 Using melt, make a long data frame.
+Here the data frame *meltalldata* is created.

 Using dcast, summarise the data frame according to the subject ID **and** the activity (take note of the plus sign in the code to achieve this "double" summary).
+In this step the *castalldata3* data frame is created.

-Finally export the data frame with **write.table**
+Finally export the data frame with **write.table**, writing the *castalldata3* data frame to simple text (*.txt).